Mongolian Rioters Burn Party Headquarters After Election – ABC News Online and Radio

 This story was published by the Australian Broadcasting Corporation on 1 July 2008.

 Backstory: This story made it to the ABC via some detours.
-I spent some hours in these nighttime riots talking to protestors and taking photos.
-Protestors had were setting some buildings aflame and had lit fires on the streets, into which they threw vodka bottles.
-Everytime a bottle exploded, it led to a stampede.
-Not getting trampled required constant awareness of where everyone was headed and at what speed.
-Somewhere in the course of all the uproar someone concerned that I was taking photos for a government agency started hitting me.
+I spent hours in these nighttime riots talking to protestors and taking photos.
+Protestors were setting buildings alight and had lit trash fires on the streets, into which they threw vodka bottles.
+Every time a bottle exploded, it led to a stampede.
+Somewhere in the course of all the uproar, a protester started hitting me, thinking I was gathering evidence for the government.
 Other protestors protected me, but as I scrambled away, I dropped my mobile phone, which was quickly trampled and unusable.

 ABC News knew that I was at the protest and had arranged to call me to record a voice report.
-Now the phone with the number they were planning to call was kaputt.
-I was in Mongolia for an ultramarathon, not to cover political unrest when these protests occurred, so I had no further gear on me.
+Now, the phone they were planning to call was kaputt.

-I extracted the SIM card from the trampled phone, headed back to my hostel in the early morning hours and begged a mobile phone from another hostel guest.
-Using this phone and my SIM, a producer was able to contact me and record a report for the morning radio news bulletin.
+I extracted the SIM card from the trampled phone, headed back to my hostel in the early morning hours, and begged a mobile phone from another hostel guest.
+That way, a producer contacted me and recorded a report for the morning radio news bulletin.
 The photos I sent via the hostel’s shared computer.

-I returned the mobile to its rightful owner and once the shops were open, I bought a throw-away phone to continue reporting, now on the three-day state of emergency the government had declared after the riots.
-Venturing outside was eery, as the streets were virtually empty apart from heavily armed military personnel while TV channels played nothing but children’s choirs singing.
+I returned the mobile to its rightful owner and, once the shops were open, I bought a cheap replacement phone to continue reporting.
+In the aftermath of the riots, the government had declared a three-day state of emergency.
+Venturing outside was eerie, as the streets were virtually empty apart from heavily armed military personnel, while TV channels played footage of singing children’s choirs.